Networks-it-uc3m/FISHY-Sandbox-development/Guides/README.md

 # FISHY-Sandbox Wiki

 Welcome to the Wiki for the FISHY-Sandbox.
 In this section of the repository, you will find the main guides for the download, installation, operation and troubleshooting of the FISHY-Sandbox used in the H2020 FISHY project.
-This Section of the Wiki includes the description of the Sandbox, its main components and the respective download links for their components.
+This section of the Wiki includes the description of Sandbox prerequisites, its main components and the respective download links for their components.

 ## Table of Contents
 [Download FISHY-Sandbox VM](#down)